brett3106/IoT-Liquid-Sensor/README.md

 # IoT-Liquid-Sensor
-Uses the CubeCell board and LoRa to detect if a hand sanitizer station is empty and then comunicates this information to another board which posts it to a user friendly html page.
+Uses the CubeCell board and LoRa to detect if a hand sanitizer station is empty and then comunicates this information to a receiver which is conneted to thwe internet via wifi.
+A friebase page creates a user friendly interface to read the sensor data

 CubeCell LoRa development board: https://heltec.org/project/htcc-ab01/